hanatos/vkdt/src/pipe/modules/draw/readme.md

 value of what is set as `opacity` parameter (for instance in the gui with slider). this way you can easily draw masks of level opacity, since the strokes merge seamlessly.

+## connectors

+* `output` the single channel floating point mask as drawn, connect this to a blend module
+* `curve` the brush strokes as list of vertices for further geometric processing, for most use cases you can ignore this

 ## parameters

 * `opacity` the global opacity of all brush strokes in this instance